Eurojackpot: Notable wins by country

-The jackpot was paid out 112 times (including one time in rank 2), good for 133 jackpot winners.
+The jackpot was paid out 151 times (including one time in rank 2), good for 177 jackpot winners.

 History

 The Eurojackpot lottery was proposed in 2006, to compete with the EuroMillions lottery.
 By virtue of a large number of participating countries, the EuroMillions is able to offer considerably larger jackpots than those offered in a single national lottery.
 After seeing the success of EuroMillions, Germany, Finland, Denmark, Slovenia, Italy and the Netherlands met in Amsterdam in November 2011 to complete the negotiations for the Eurojackpot lottery and to begin the roll out in 2012.
 After the negotiations, Estonia also decided to participate in the lottery.
 The first ticket sales began on March 17, 2012 while the first ever draw took place on March 23, 2012.

 Spain joined the Eurojackpot from 30 June 2012 with the ticket concession granted to ONCE, the National Organization of Spanish blind people.
 On February 1, 2013 Croatia, Iceland, Latvia, Lithuania, Norway and Sweden came along.
-The Czech Republic and Hungary joined the Eurojackpot from October 10, 2014, Slovakia from October 9, 2015 and Poland from September 15, 2017.
-In comparison, the Eurojackpot has a wider reach of potential players with an audience in local countries of 300 million, compared to the Euromillions of 217 million.
+Czechia and Hungary joined the Eurojackpot from October 10, 2014, Slovakia from October 9, 2015, Poland from September 15, 2017 and Greece in March 2024.
+In comparison, the Eurojackpot has a wider reach of potential players with an audience in local countries of 300 million, compared to the 217 million of Euromillions.